algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week1.md

 ## Week 1 Report (April 22–25)

 ### Summary
-The project began with a joint kickoff that included all eight teams, the client, and the director.
+The project began with a joint kickoff that included all eight teams, the client, and the of ALGOSUP.
 The team clarified project objectives and started shaping the user vision for the Intermarché wine and cheese recommendation app.
 Early work focused on brainstorming and drafting feature ideas.

 ### Accomplishments